 32) Mtatsminda Park

 For great views over Tbilisi, head up to the amusement park on the hill: Mtatsminda Park.
-You can take a funicular up to save you the hike.
-It’s located at 770 meters, the highest point in Tbilisi!
+You can take a cable car from Rustaveli Avenue up to save you the hike, which costs 12 lari one-way.
+A funicular also operates from Chonqadze Street up, which costs 10 lari.
+Georgians and residents get cheaper fares.
+You’ll need to pay 2 lari for a Mtatsminda Park card.
+It’s located at 770 meters above sea level, the highest point in Tbilisi!

 33) Rooftop bars